reactorlabs/RhoVec/semantics.md

       vectors have the same length.
     * Internally, we convert a boolean vector into a positional vector (see previous cases).

+  * `E_Subset1_Negative`: Subsetting takes negative indices; either a vector of positive numbers is negated, or the vector contains negative numbers.
+    Elements at those positions are excluded from the returned vector.
+     * If a negative index is out of bounds, it is ignored.
+     * Repeated indices are ignored.
+     * `NA`s are not allowed as indices.
+     * Internally, the negative vector is converted to a boolean vector, which is then converted to a positional vector.
+     * Negative subsetting can also be accomplished with `v1[v2]` if `v2` is a vector of negative indices.
+We could support this if we had general expressions, since `-c(1, 2, 3)` is an expression that evaluates to `c(-1, -2, -3)`; for now, we use specific syntax `e[-e]`.

   * `E_Subset1_Nothing_Assign`: The entire vector is replaced by a new one.
     * If the replacement vector is too short, it gets recycled.
 If it is too